muggy8/improbable/from-me-to-me/ov0N9MnO.md

 And within one of these flattened patches of the field...

 "C-could that be..."
-I whisptered softly in disbelief.
+I whispered softly in disbelief.

 "Want to take a closer look?"

-"No, she definately shouldn't be seeing that!"
+"No, she definitely shouldn't be seeing that!"
 Mikay protested.

 I hesitated to give an answer yet again.

 I didn't want to believe it, but my mind yearned for the answer and my body moved as if it had a will of it's own.

-it's impossiable, it's impssiable; I repeated to myself over and over again.
+It's impossible, it's impossible; I repeated to myself over and over again.

 Mikay grabbed my hands trying to stop me but for some reason, my body continued moving forwards.